Saturday, May 2, 2020

 Read a live Twitter thread of Tuesday’s discussion.

-Moving electricity from a generating site (like a power plant, wind turbine or solar panel) to a sub... is still occurring in the community, though the rate is relatively flat.
+Transmission is still occurring in the community, though the rate is relatively flat.
 From April 26 through May 2, coronavirus was only spread in Boulder County through “limited person-to-person” contact, according to Saturday’s data release.
 That means family members or persons in the same household, Zayach said Tuesday, rather than cases picked up while in public, which fall under “community spread.”

 The situation at area long-term care facilities worsened recently, with cases nearly doubling from one week to the next: 86 to 151, as of Tuesday.
 Deaths at the facilities also increased from 17 to 27; again, as of Tuesday.